 If you want to appeal a deportation order, you can appeal to the Board of Immigration Appeals.
-This is the component of the Executive Office for Immigration Review that handles all administrative appeals from the Immigration Court.
+This is the component of the Executive Office for Immigration Review that handles all of the administrative appeals from the immigration courts.
 Unfortunately, you only have 30 days to do this once an immigration judge issues the removal order.

-If you fail to file a notice of appeal within the allotted period, the removal order becomes final.
+If you fail to file your appeal within the allotted period, the removal order becomes final.
 There is one exception to this, however.
 You can file a motion to reopen the case with the immigration court.
 You have 90 days to do this if:

-- There is new evidence or something substantial that would likely change your result.
+- There is new evidence or something substantial that would likely change the result.

-Generally, the best course of action is to file a notice of appeal.
+Generally, the best course of action is to file an appeal.
 Doing so will stay the removal order during the pendency of the appeal.
-It also allows you to renew your work permits during the pendency of that appeal if you have applied for asylum or cancellation of removal.
+It also allows you to renew your work permit during the pendency of the appeal if the relief sought was asylum, cancellation of removal, or adjustment of status.

 How Do You Know If You Are In The Process Of Being Removed Or Deported?

 A Department of Homeland Security official will have issued a Notice to Appear to you.
 This is a Form I-862.
 Once filed with the immigration court, this document is what commences removal proceedings.

 There are times when a considerable amount of time passes between receiving a Notice to Appear and it being filed with the immigration court.
 This lag may confuse you as to whether your removal proceedings have begun or your obligations to that point, but know that this is a possible explanation.

 If possible, we highly recommend you retain an attorney.
 If you are unable, we recommend checking the status of your case with the court.
 There is a 1-800 number you can call to do this (1-800-898-7180).
 There is also an online portal where you can do this as well (https://acis.eoir.justice.gov/en/).